 What does ‘career change’ actually mean?

-A complete shift in job role and industry was on the cards for 61% of people.
-One in four anticipated that their career change would be in a similar role, but within a different industry.
-Fewer people (14%) thought they would stay in the same industry, but in a different role.
+A complete shift in job role and industry was on the cards for 60% of people.
+Just over one in four anticipated that their career change would be in a similar role, but within a different industry.
+Fewer people (12%) thought they would stay in the same industry, but in a different role.